What is Prediabetes?

 Eat more vegetables

+There are many important foods that can help to lower your blood sugar.
 When planning your meal, start with vegetables and don’t stop till they take up half the room on your plate.
 Vegetables have lots of fibers to help manage the levels of glucose in your system.
 Plus, they’re high in vitamins and minerals that help your body work better.
-Check our other articles for the Diabetes Plate Method.
+Check our other articles for the Diabetes nutrition plan.

 Understand Carbohydrates and the Glycemic Index